 I was in the metro.
-Next to me was a man with neanderthal facial features who appeared to be a recovering bulking victim.
-His face was buried in a 7 inch smartphone.
-I don’t know what he was reading, but it appeared to be terribly important.
-The guy was in a deep trance.
-In front of me was a middle-aged man.
+A man with neanderthal facial features who appeared to be a recovering bulking victim was next to me.
+His face was buried in a 7-inch smartphone.
+I don’t know what he was reading, but it appeared to be terribly important because the guy was in a deep trance.
+In front of me, there was a middle-aged man.
 His smartphone’s CPU was also running hot.
 I turned my head North-East and guess what I saw?
 Some kid playing on his pocket computer.

 Many people tend to overrate the past due to nostalgia, myths and fairy tales.
-Legends are appealing because we are always looking for magic outside.
 The retro photos and the breathtaking stories make the bygone years feel otherworldly.
 Sorry, but I don’t buy that.
-I think it’s all one big lie and I am tired of hipsters.
+I think that it’s all one big lie, and I am tired of hipsters.
 “Retro” is not a synonym for “better”.
 Remember that before buying a typewriter.

 The most significant impact over the last few decades was caused by personal computers and the Internet.
-While new technology can reduce the pain, the heart of the machine is still the same.
-The external has changed but the inner system operates the same way.
+New technology can reduce the pain, but the heart of the machine is still the same.
+The external has changed, but the inner system operates the same way.
 The banks still lend money with interest, don’t they?

-So, why would the world of bodybuilding be any different without smarphones and social media?
-Do you really think that if those technologies were available back in the 70s, the outcome would have been any different.
-I don’t.
-Smartphone can upgrade, but people can’t.
+Why would the world of bodybuilding be any different without smartphones and social media?
+Smartphones can upgrade, but people can’t.
 That’s why so many philosophical ideas have remained true over the course of centuries.
 The mind, just like the body, still works the same way.
-Nothing has changed except maybe for clothing styles.
+Nothing has changed except the clothes.

 If sites like Instagram, Twitter and Facebook were available back in the day, the overall situation would have been very similar to what we are witnessing today.
-Arnold and his crew will have had trillions of followers on Twitter, billions of Facebook likes and personal YouTube channels to show off different workout routines.
-On the other hand, Mike Mentzer would probably be abusing the hell out of Twitter and Facebook to criticize high volume training and promote heavy duty routines.
+Arnold and his crew would have enjoyed millions of followers on Twitter, billions of Facebook likes and personal YouTube channels with rivers of subscribers.
+On the other hand, Mike Mentzer would have probably abused the hell out of Twitter and Facebook to criticize high volume training and promote heavy duty routines.

-People can choose to believe whatever they want, but I don’t think the muscle heroes of yesteryears are much different than the current champions.
+The muscle heroes of yesteryears are no different from the current champions.
 The important values are still the same.
 One could argue that the lifting population used to train much harder back in the day, but guess what?
 The core of bodybuilding has not changed either.

-Today professional bodybuilders may be relying mostly on machines, but steroids are still here, aren’t they?
-The magazines claiming that supplements can help you achieve steroid like results are not going anywhere either.
-Therefore, I don’t think we can say that social media and quad-core smartphones have modified the deep core of the muscle industry.
+Steroids are still here, aren’t they?
+The media claiming that supplements can help you achieve steroid-like results are not going anywhere either.
+Therefore, we cannot say that social media and quad-core smartphones have modified the deep core of the muscle industry.

-My final answer is that gym culture was not better before the social media and smartphone revolution.
+My final answer is that the gym culture was not better before the social media and smartphone revolution.
 It definitely had some unique charm, but better?
 You have to be kidding me.
-If we go in a time machine and return to the so-called golden years, you will find out that the envy, lies, deception, hatred, health problems, back stabs and sadness were present there too.
-Don’t worry, there isn’t an apparatus or invention that can take these away from our human nature.
-They are staying with us until the end, whatever it may be.
+If we go into a time machine and return to the so-called golden years, you will find out that the envy, lies, deception, hatred, health problems, back stabs and sadness were present there too.
+There isn’t an apparatus that can take these away from our human nature.
+They are staying with us until the end.